 - Unauthorized parking in a handicapped space

-Payment for violations can be made in the Public Safety Office.
+Payment for violations can be made in the Business Office on the first floor of Cunard Hall.
 Until all outstanding summonses are paid in full, grades and transcripts will be withheld and the transgressor will be unable to register for additional classes.
 Anyone wishing to protest his/her violation must do so within five (5) school days of receipt (date) of the summons by submitting a summons appeal form available in the Public Safety Office or on the link in the right column.

 If an appeal is not filed within the five day period, fines will automatically be charged to your account.
 All appeals will be reviewed by the Parking Appeals Board consisting of two students, one staff member, one faculty member, one college administrator and one Public Safety administrator.

 Please complete and submit a Summons Appeal at the Public Safety Office, attaching any additional documents pertaining to your appeal.
 You may also complete the Summons Appeal online.

 The Parking Appeals Board reviews all appeals on a monthly basis.
 After the Parking Appeals Board has made a decision, you and the Public Safety Office will be notified by e-mail of the outcome of the appeal.
 The decision of the Board is final.